Bernie Sanders’s election-night predictions were eerily correct: ‘He called it WORD for WORD’

 “At which point Trump says, ‘See?
 I told you the whole thing was fraudulent.
 I told you those mail-in ballots were crooked and we’re not going to leave office,’” Sanders said.

-That’s almost exactly what happened early Wednesday morning — altered slightly by a speedier timeline than what Sanders predicted.
+That’s almost exactly what happened early Wednesday — altered slightly by a speedier timeline than what Sanders predicted.

 As the former Democratic presidential contender suggested, with early in-person tallies in his favor, Trump quickly declared, “A big WIN!” on Twitter even though ballots were still being counted in key swing states.

 Trump later addressed reporters in the East Room at the White House for his first post-Election Day remarks.
-At around 2:30 a.m.
+At about 2:30 a.m.
 Wednesday, he called the elections a “fraud on the American public.”

 “This is an embarrassment to our country,” Trump told his supporters at the event, which was also live-streamed on Twitter.
 “We were getting ready to win this election.
 Frankly, we did win this election.”